axano/aldebaran/README.md

 # Installation

 ## Requirements
-install requirements with pip3
+Install requirements with pip3

 ## Certificates
-you will have to create valid https certs.
+You will have to create valid https certs.
 Self signed certs wont work with powershell. will lose constrainedlanguagemode support to ignore ssl errors so use letsencrypt

-use ```certbot certonly --manual -d 220.ip-54-37-16.eu --register-unsafely-without-email ``` and copy certs in "darma/certificates" and adjust config.py to point to them
+use ```certbot certonly --manual -d 220.ip-54-37-16.eu --register-unsafely-without-email ``` and copy certs in "darma/certificates/" and/or adjust config.py to point to them letsencrypt stores certs in /etc/letsencrypt/live/$domain

 ## Change domain in config.py to match the ones of the certificates